Pluses and minus

 'State-owned Green Trade Company has signed an agreement with China’s Shandong Meijing Rice Co Ltd to export 100,000 tonnes of Cambodia’s milled rice'.

-'Cambodia exported 221,027 tons of milled rice in the first seven months of the year, an increase of 103 percent compared to the same period last year, according to figures from the Ministry of Commerce'.
+of the year, an increase of 103 percent compared to the same period last

 + Not only are overall exports up considerably, organic rice exports from Cambodia have already doubled compared to last year (PPP, Sep.
 10).